Battle of Badr: Qurayshi advance toward Badr

-All of the clans of the Quraish except the Banu 'Adi quickly assembled an excited army of around 1300 men, 100 horses and a large number of camels.
+All of the clans of the Quraysh except the Banu Adi quickly assembled an excited army of around 1300 men, 100 horses and a large number of camels.
 Moving swiftly towards Badr, they passed the valleys of 'Usfan, Qadid and al-Juhfah.
 At al-Juhfah, another messenger from Abu Sufyan informed them of the safety of their merchandise and wealth.
-Upon receiving this message, the Makkan army expressed delight and showed a desire to return home.
-Abu Jahl was not interested in returning and insisted on proceeding to Badr, and holding a feast there to show the Muslims and the surrounding tribes that they were superior.
-Despite Abu Jahl's threat and insistence, the Banu Zahrah, numbering around 300, broke away from the army and returned to Mecca, on the advice of Al-Akhnas ibn Shurayq.
-Muhammad's clan, the Banu Hashim, also attempted to break away but were threatened by Abu Jahl to stay.
-Many of the Qurayshi nobles, including Abu Jahl, al-Walid ibn 'Utbah, 'Utbah ibn Rabi'ah, and Umayyah ibn Khalaf, joined the Meccan army.
-Their reasons varied: some were out to protect their financial interests in the caravan; others wanted to avenge Ibn al-Hadrami, a guard killed in one of the caravan ambushes at Nakhlah; finally, a few must have wanted to take part in what was expected to be an easy victory against the Muslims.
-Amr ibn Hishām is described as shaming Umayyah ibn Khalaf into joining the expedition.
+Upon receiving this message, the Meccan army expressed delight and showed a desire to return home.
+Amr ibn Hisham was not interested in returning and insisted on proceeding to Badr, and holding a feast there to show the Muslims and the surrounding tribes that they were superior.
+Despite Amr's threat and insistence, the Banu Zuhrah, numbering around 300, broke away from the army and returned to Mecca, on the advice of Al-Akhnas ibn Shurayq.
+Muhammad's clan, the Banu Hashim, also attempted to break away but were threatened by Amr to stay.
+Many of the Qurayshi nobles, including Amr ibn Hisham, al-Walid ibn Utba, Utba ibn Rabi'a, and Umayya ibn Khalaf, joined the Meccan army.
+Their reasons varied: some were out to protect their financial interests in the caravan; others wanted to avenge Amr ibn al-Hadrami, a guard killed in one of the caravan ambushes at Nakhlah; finally, a few must have wanted to take part in what was expected to be an easy victory against the Muslims.
+Amr ibn Hisham is described as shaming Umayyah ibn Khalaf into joining the expedition.